gpap-gpap/SymbolicAnisotropy/README.md

 # Symbolic Anisotropy

 A Wolfram Language package for symbolic calculations in anisotropic elasticity.
+The package provides tools for the manipulation of elastic tensors of arbitrary symmetry, the calculation of Christoffel tensors, phase velocities, polarization vectors, and reflection and transmission coefficients.
+The package is designed to be used in the context of seismology, geophysics, and materials science.

 ## Requirements